hubmapconsortium/spatial-api/README.md

 The version found in the Released Version that you will create below must match that of the ./VERSION file.
 Change this file before building the Docker image that you will push to Docker HUB.
-The version will show up on [VERSION](https://github.com/hubmapconsortium/spatial-api/blob/master/VERSION).
+The version will show up on [VERSION](https://github.com/hubmapconsortium/spatial-api/blob/main/VERSION).

-#### Create a new GitHUB Release Tag
+#### Create a new Github Release Tag

 For PROD, after you've created the numbered release you should save it in the project [Release](https://github.com/hubmapconsortium/spatial-api/releases/) page.